S-Ex1t/CTF/2018/CSAW CTF 2018/whyOS/README.md

 >
 > Sun 9:09 AM: its a hex string guys
 ***

+Update: Since I was completely new to iOS applications, I decided to do a little more research after the CTF was over.
+I knew my solution was not the intended method to solve the challenge and it also relied heavily on the hint, so I began doing some research on log entries and how they are generated to figure out how to solve this the correct way.
+As it turns out, my assumptions about the flag format were completely wrong and my solution was 100% luck and coincidence.
+Nevertheless, I still got the flag and ended up learning something new, so that's a win in my book.

 For this challenge, we are given two files: [com.yourcompany.whyos_4.2.0-28debug_iphoneos-arm.deb](com.yourcompany.whyos_4.2.0-28debug_iphoneos-arm.deb) and [console.log](console.log).

 We begin by taking a quick glance through the `console.log` to see what we were dealing with.
 The `console.log` turned out to be an extremely large file containing 185,088 log entries, which meant `com.yourcompany.whyos_4.2.0-28debug_iphoneos-arm.deb` had to contain some clues to help us narrow down the search criteria.
 I begin looking through the file for any clues that might point us towards where the flag might be.
 After a quick search through the contents of the files, we find a file named `Root.plist` located in `data.tar.lzma/Library/PreferenceBundles/whyOSsettings.bundle/` which contained the following snippet of code: